taj54/one-click-ci-lara/README.md

 ## Usage

+## Usage

-To initiate a migration:
+To initiate a migration using the `taj-migrate:ci` command:

-1. Prepare your CodeIgniter project: Ensure it's in a clean state (e.g., without unnecessary temporary files).
+1.  **Prepare your CodeIgniter project:** Ensure it's in a clean state (e.g., without unnecessary temporary files).

-2. Run the migration command:
+2.  **Run the migration command:**

-    ci-to-laravel-migrate migrate /path/to/your\_codeigniter\_project /path/to/your\_new\_laravel\_project
+        php artisan taj-migrate:ci --path=/path/to/your_codeigniter_project --output-dir=/path/to/your_new_laravel_project

-*   Replace /path/to/your\_codeigniter\_project with the actual path to your CI project (can be a local directory or a path to a .zip archive).
+    *   Replace `/path/to/your_codeigniter_project` with the actual path to your CI project (can be a local directory ).

-*   Replace /path/to/your\_new\_laravel\_project with the desired path for the new Laravel project.
+    *   Replace `/path/to/your_new_laravel_project` with the desired path for the new Laravel project.
 This directory will be created by the tool.

+    *   The `--output-dir` option is optional; if omitted, the new Laravel project will be created in the ../test-environment directory.

-3. Review the Migration Report: Carefully examine the generated report for areas requiring manual attention.
+3.  **Review the Migration Report:** Carefully examine the generated report for areas requiring manual attention.

 ## Configuration